Trouver un partenaire ou un petit groupe

 • Scarves: Give each student a colored scarf.
 Have students dance around the room with their scarves, and find others with the same color.
 (If you want random groups, have students find one of each color.)

 • Animals: Assign an animal to each student, and have them find others with the same animal.
 Students can only make the sounds that their animal makes and act out their animals physically.
 Pick animals with very different physical features and movements/mannerisms.
 Provide pictures of the animals.
-Practice dynamics first and have everyone make their animal sounds at their desks, the circle, or if there is one available, at the piano (otherwise it might get too loud in the room).Dynamics.
+Practice dynamique first and have everyone make their animal sounds at their desks, the circle, or if there is one available, at the piano (otherwise it might get too loud in the room).Dynamics.
 A mouse labeled "Squeak", a lion labeled "Roar!" with a crescendo symbol between them.

 Additional Variations for Groups That Are Ready for a Challenge